osg-htc/user-documentation/documentation/software_examples/ai/scikit-learn.md

 scikit-learn is a machine learning toolkit for Python.

-Below you will find an example on how to use an OSG provided scikit-learn image.
+Below you will find an example on how to use an OSG-provided software container that contains scikit-learn.
 However, it is good to keep in mind that you have two options when it comes to integrating your own
 code: